A 2-day intensive summer school on Non-Equilibrium Molecular Dynamics (NEMD) applied to Fluid Dynamics and Interfacial Phenomena

 Conference Chair

-Rohit Pillai, University of Edinburgh
+Rohit Pillai, The University of Edinburgh

 Committee Members

-Santiago Castrillon, University of Edinburgh
+Santiago Castrillon, The University of Edinburgh

 Saikat Datta, Swansea University

-Duncan Dockar, University of Edinburgh
+Duncan Dockar, The University of Edinburgh

-Eleonora Ricci, University of Edinburgh
+Eleonora Ricci, The University of Edinburgh

 Edward Smith, Brunel University

-NEMD Summer School 2026 | University of Edinburgh | Contact the organisers
+NEMD Summer School 2026 | The University of Edinburgh | Contact the organisers